 Announcements

 We’re hiring caring and qualified individuals to join our Residential Life team.
-Make a difference in the lives of emotionally fragile boys and girls while building your career.
+Make a difference in the lives of emotionally fragile children while building your career.

 Residential treatment at Green Chimneys is a multi-faceted therapeutic program for children age 6-21.
 The program is designed to give every child a chance to succeed academically, socially, and emotionally.